RetroDECK/ES-DE/USERGUIDE-DEV.md

 Scraping means downloading metadata and game media files (images and videos) for the games in your collection.

 ES-DE supports the two scraper services [ScreenScraper.fr](https://www.screenscraper.fr) and [TheGamesDB.net](https://thegamesdb.net).
-In general TheGamesDB supports less formats and less systems, but in some areas such PC gaming, the quality is better and sometimes ScreenScraper is missing some specific information such as release dates where TheGamesDB may be able to fill in the gaps.
+In general TheGamesDB supports less formats and less systems but in some areas such PC gaming the quality is better and sometimes ScreenScraper is missing some specific information such as release dates where TheGamesDB may be able to fill in the gaps.

 Here's an overview of what's supported when using these scrapers: